ThomasPickle7/327-Project/README.md

 # 327-Project
 ## Overview
-This is a repository for documenting an embedded systems by Thomas Pickell and Noah Villa Our project aims to detect when a person has fallen and sned a message via Bluetooth to a mobile device.
+This is a repository for documenting an embedded systems by Thomas Pickell and Noah Villa.
+Our project aims to detect when a person has fallen and sned a message via Bluetooth to a mobile device.
 The device is intended for applications in elder care, similar to products like LifeAlert, and aims to provide an automatic resonse to emergency situations.

+## Contents
+The repository contains our final code, in the 'main.c' file, as well as intermediary steps including our non integrated CCS code, in the 'ccs' directory, and the prototype Arduino implementation that can be found in the 'arduino' directory.

-## USE
+## Use
-Arduino: to run our Arduino implementation, simply downlaod the code and upload it to any distrubition of an Arduino Uno R3, setting up your arduino board according to the following pinout:
+Presently, Our full implementation only works in Arduino.
+We weren't able to fully debug an integrated version that includes both I2C and Bluetooth. the code in 'main.c' is a compilable C project that is intended to send and recieve bluetooth and I2C data.

-Code Composer Studio: to run our CCS implementation, simply downlaod the file main.c and upload it to a MSP430FR2433 board, setting up your board according to the following pinout:
+MSP430: to run our CCS implementation, simply downlaod the file main.c and upload it to a MSP430FR2433 board, setting up your board according to the following pinout:
+SDA (Serial Data): P1.7
+SCL (Serial Clock):P1.6
+Bluetooth RX: P1.
+Bluetooth TX: P1.

 ## DEMONSTRATION:
 A Live demonstration of our project can be found [here](https://drive.google.com/file/d/1XZIgEVxlYv1pwuqYM_hLLPm6eGMVjQot/view).